toluisjoel/The-Humore/README.md

-# The Humor News 🙈
+# The Humore  🙈
-### If not humor, then what ?
+### If not humour, then what ?

-The news is mostly filled with negative and sad stories and most of us don't like thais and wonder if the world can get any better.
+The news is mostly filled with negative and sad stories and most of us don't like this and wonder if the world can get any better.
-Is there anything you can do about it ?
-Yes alot of things, but let's start off with this python script that sends you funny, weird, strange and positive news, but never negative news.
+Is there anything you can do about it?
+Yes, a lot of things, but let's start off with this python script that sends you funny, weird, strange and positive news, but never negative news.

 ## Getting Started